How To Invest During A Recession

 Mutual Funds And ETFs

-You can purchase stocks, mutual funds, and ETFs through any of the following:
+Access stocks, mutual funds, and ETFs through these platforms:

-- Discount brokers such as E-Trade or TD Ameritrade
+- Discount brokers like E-Trade or TD Ameritrade

-- A robo-advisor such as a service like Betterment, Wealthfront, and M1 Finance.
+- Robo-advisors such as Betterment, Wealthfront, and M1 Finance

 U.S. Treasury Bonds